 Musical Theatre Program Auditions

-- Candidates should prepare two contrasting songs from the musical theatre repertoire: one up-tempo, one ballad-one pre-1960, and one post-1960.
+- Candidates should prepare two 32 bar ( approximate) contrasting song selections from the musical theatre repertoire: one up-tempo, one ballad-one pre-1960, and one post-1960.
 (No pop, rock, rap, or country.)
 You must bring the sheet music, in the correct key, to the audition-an accompanist will be provided.

 - Candidates should prepare a brief (1-2 minute) monologue.
 Contemporary material is recommended.

 - Candidates should be prepared to learn a brief dance combination at the audition.
 Students with significant dance training may also prepare a short( no more than 2 minutes) combination to present at the audition.

 Auditions for plays and musical theatre productions are generally held at the beginning of each semester, Auditions for all productions are open to students in all majors.
 An audition workshop is usually held the week before the auditions in the Fall semester to help students prepare for the audition process.
 Notices for each audition are publicized campus-wide and in the community.

 Auditions for College Singers are by appointment during posted hours, the first week of classes, or by appointment if you require specific times, with Dr. Stephen Wilson, Dowd Fine Arts Center, Room 105, 607-753-4615.
 The Vocal Chamber Ensemble is derived from members of College Singers, and requires a separate audition.

 BRING a prepared song if possible(not required).
 Student vocal ranges will be determined and rhythm and tonal memory will be tested.
 Pitch accuracy is essential.

 NO AUDITION is required for the Choral Union.
 See Dr. Wilson for more information about the Choral Union (Dowd Fine Arts Center, Room 105, 607-753-4615, or come to the first rehearsal during the first week of classes.
 Rehearsals are held on Mondays at 7 p.m. in Dowd Fine Art Center, Room 108.

 Auditions for applied voice are held during the first week of the semester.
 Applied voice students receive one individual lesson each week, and participate in a voice lab with other applied voice students.
 There are also other performing opportunities within the department.
 For further information, contact Dr. David Neal, Chair, at email@example.com.